aman1sr/fruit-app-kotlin-task/README.md

 basic kotlin challenge , the  app uses API to show fruits category based recommendation

 ## What's New

- - Added Progress Bar
- - Updated RecyclerView Layout in NestedScrollView
+- Extracting the data from LiveData for RecyclerView ( surviving the Rotation now)

 ## Todo
 - add horizontal PB (in HomeFragment) , to track progress  1-100%